 If you're thinking about filing for bankruptcy, you're not alone.
-Millions of Americans struggling with debt from credit cards, medical bills and mortgages file bankruptcy every year to get a fresh start.
+Millions of Americans struggle with debt from credit cards, medical bills and mortgage payments.
+Filing bankruptcy could allow you to get a fresh financial start.

-Bankruptcy is a legal process that can stop collection calls and wipe out debt for good.
+Bankruptcy is a legal process designed to put a stop to collection calls and wipe out debt for good.
 What can bankruptcy do for you?

-The two main types of consumer bankruptcy, Chapter 7 and 13, are designed to erase debt and stop debt collectors.
+The two main types of consumer bankruptcy, Chapter 7 and 13, offer different paths to debt relief, but both are designed to erase debt and stop debt collectors.

 We interview bankruptcy attorneys John Carlin and Robert Bruner about how bankruptcy may provide the debt relief and fresh start so many people need.